bomba-cat/nekowm/README.md

 - No runtime dependencies (beyond X11 libraries)
 - No config files
 - No external daemons
-NekoWM is designed to only manage your windows, not more or less.
+NekoWM is supposed to only manage your windows, not more or less.
 This means:
 - Basic messages for window operations like
   - Map window
   - Fullscreen window
+  - Close window
+- No reconfiguring on runtime
-  -
+  - No changing montior mapping
+  - No adding or removing stacks
+  - No changing any bar colors or bar positions

 ## Building
 ### Dependencies